LunarEclipse363/brother_ql_next/README.md

 - Improving the API and cleaning up the code
 - Creating API documentation
 - Removing legacy code
+- I will not add support for PT-series printers, because for them every printer needs a completely separate definition of labels, while for QL-series printers, all the label-specific offsets and such stay the same across models, thus, the data model used in this package just doesn't fit PT-series printers.

 ### Notable Changes
 See [the CHANGELOG file](./CHANGELOG.md)